nqnm/Colorful/README.md

 > **Important**: Don't run this script as the `root` user.
 Run it with a user that's in the `sudo/wheel` group.

+> Note: Please don't install this script while using GNOME.
+For some reason `pywal` doesn't change the wallpaper when using GNOME.
+Here is a [temporary solution](#Pywal-GNOME).

 2. Run the installation script from the `colorful-dotfiles` directory:

 ```bash